James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 This has lead to a second, albeit somewhat of a subordinate, method of determining the genesis of

-been through a subjective analysis of painting style, paint application, canvas size, signature appearance,
+subjective analysis of painting style, paint application, canvas size, signature appearance, and a general

-understanding regarding what subject matter he was painting when and where.
-It is known for example,
+subject matter he was painting when and where.
+It is known for example, that although seemingly none

 It is helpful to know as well that as Alten progressed through his more mature years, he began applying

-canvases.
-Gone for the most part were the paintings of the teens with their thick impasto and lavish
+Gone for the most part were the paintings of the teens with their thick impasto and lavish evidence

 Still, the process of accurate dating continues to evolve as more is learned about his oeuvre.
 More

-example, in order to be able to distinguish the 1922 Spanish pictures from those he painted while visiting
+order to be able to distinguish the 1922 Spanish pictures from those he painted while visiting Spain

 When a paintings present whereabouts or its ownership history is known, it is so indicated

-documents that historical record with the most recent owner being listed first, then proceeds through
+that historical record with the most recent owner being listed first, then proceeds through its past

 When a work is privately held, as are most, the paintings owner is not identified, and the